What You Need To Know Before Paying Off Your Consumer Proposal Early

 Sell Assets

-If you have assets that you no longer need like a second vehicle or investments in a TFSA or RRSP, you could sell/withdraw them and use the proceeds towards paying your consumer proposal.
+If you have assets you no longer need, like a second vehicle or investments in a TFSA or RRSP, you could sell/withdraw them and use the proceeds to pay your consumer proposal.
 This will help pay off the consumer proposal sooner and provide a buffer in case you miss monthly payments in the future.

-Before selling any assets you should be aware of any tax consequences.
-For example, if you withdraw funds from an RRSP, you will have to pay taxes on the proceeds received.
-Some of the funds received should be set aside if you will need to pay taxes in the future.
-Before taking this action, you may want to speak with a financial advisor or the Licensed Insolvency Trustee.
+Before selling any assets, you should be aware of any tax consequences.
+For example, if you withdraw funds from an RRSP, you must pay taxes on the proceeds received, and some of the funds received should be set aside if you must pay taxes in the future.
+Before you take this action, you may want to talk with a financial advisor or the Licensed Insolvency Trustee.

 Credit Score Implications of Paying Off a Consumer Proposal Early

-When you pay off your consumer proposal, the credit agencies are advised which begins the timer for when the R7 rating and your included debts will come off your credit record.
-Generally, the included debts and credit rating will come off 3 years after you completed the proposal, to a maximum of 6 years from when you filed the proposal, whichever is sooner.
+When you pay off your consumer proposal, the credit agencies are advised, which begins the timer for when the R7 rating and your included debts will come off your credit record.
+Generally, the included debts and credit rating will come off three years after you complete the consumer proposal payments or, to a maximum of 6 years from when you filed the proposal, whichever is sooner.

 Can I Get a Loan to Pay Off My Consumer Proposal?

-In a consumer proposal, you can still apply for credit such as credit cards and loans.
-Some companies even offer loans to help pay off your consumer proposal.
-However, you should be extremely careful before obtaining new credit to pay off your consumer proposal and consider the following:
+In a consumer proposal, you can still apply for credit, such as credit cards and personal loans.
+Some companies even offer consumer proposal loans to help pay off your consumer proposal.
+However, it would be best if you were extremely careful before obtaining new credit to pay off your consumer proposal and consider the following:

-Interest - Consumer proposals stop all interest on your debts while paying off the proposal.
-If you get a loan to pay off the consumer proposal early, you will incur interest on your debts.
-This makes it more expensive to repay your debts and could cost you more money than repaying the consumer proposal without a loan.
+Interest - Consumer proposals stop all interest on your debts while paying off the proposal, like an interest-free debt.
+If you get a loan to pay off the consumer proposal early, you will have to pay interest on your debts.
+This makes it more expensive to repay your debts and could cost you more than repaying the consumer proposal earlier without a loan.

-You may also have friends and family are would willing to assist you to pay off the consumer proposal, with favourable terms such as no interest.
-You may want to consider this option rather than a loan company with high-interest rates.
+You may also have friends and family willing to assist you in paying off the consumer proposal with favourable terms such as no interest.
+Consider this option rather than a personal loan from a company with high-interest rates.

 Conclusion

 Are you considering filing a consumer proposal?
-Litvack Group would be happy to provide you with a Free Consultation to review your financial circumstances and see if a consumer proposal would be the best option.
+Litvack Group would happily provide a Free Consultation to review your financial circumstances and see if a consumer proposal would be the best option.